Rumex rupestris: Description

-Rumex rupestris is a coarse stout woody perennial 30 – 50 cm (sometimes up to 70 cm) tall, with one or two shoots arising from the stock.
-The thick, dull bluish green leathery basal leaves are 10 – 30 cm long with entire, wavy leaf margins.
+Rumex rupestris is a coarse stout woody perennial 30–50 cm (sometimes up to 70 cm) tall, with one or two shoots arising from the stock.
+The thick, dull bluish green leathery basal leaves are 10–30 cm long with entire, wavy leaf margins.
 They are elliptic or broadly ovate-lanceolate shaped, tapering rather abruptly to a truncate or subcordate base.
 The petiole is less than a third the length of the leaf blade.
 Stem leaves are oblong-lanceolate, tapering gradually towards the base, with an acute tip at the leaf end.
 The leaf margins are wavy, crenate and subsessile.

 The inflorescence comprises a dense panicle with ascending branches, usually making an angle of about 45 degrees with the main stem.
-The branches have numerous short crowded branchlets and 5 - 20 whorls of densely packed flowers.
+The branches have numerous short crowded branchlets and 5–20 whorls of densely packed flowers.

-The valves or tepals are blunt and entire, each measuring 3 – 4 x 2 – 2.5 mm.
+The valves or tepals are blunt and entire, each measuring 3–4 mm x 2–2.5 mm.
 Each valve bears a very swollen smooth elongated tubercle that occupies over 2/3 of the valve length, and almost the entire width.
 These swollen tubercles are the critical feature that distinguishes the species from similar species such as Rumex conglomeratus with considerably smaller tubercles.
 Vegetative identification of R. rupestris is difficult and can only be confirmed when the plant is in fruit (PlantLife).

-The nut is reddish brown and trigonal, measuring about 2 x 1.5 mm and with acute angles.
+The nut is reddish brown and trigonal, measuring about 2 × 1.5 mm and with acute angles.
 It is widest near the rounded base and sharply pointed at the tip.